htcondor/htcondor/docs/automated-workflows/dagman-introduction.rst

    specified for a node.
 -  ``$DAG_ID`` is the node's associated :ad-attr:`DAGManJobId`.
--  ``$DAG_STATUS`` is the status of the DAG that is recorded in the DAGMan scheduler universe job's Classad as :ad-attr:`DAG_Status`.
+-  ``$DAG_STATUS`` is the status of the DAG that is recorded in the DAGMan scheduler universe job's ClassAd as :ad-attr:`DAG_Status`.

    .. note::